zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/oauth-applications.md

 1. **Endpoints with `client_id` and `client_secret`:**
    Requests like `/oauth/authorize`, `/oauth/token`, and `/oauth/revoke` include these values either in the request body or URI.

-1. **User session-based endpoints:**
+2. **User session-based endpoints:**
    Endpoints like `/oauth/applications`, `/oauth/applications/new`, `/oauth/applications/:id`, and `/oauth/authorized_applications` are processed after the user session is established.

-1. **Token-authenticated endpoints:**
+3. **Token-authenticated endpoints:**
    `/oauth/token/info` is authenticated using an OAuth token.

-1. **Configuration endpoints:**
+4. **Configuration endpoints:**
    Requests such as `.well-known/openid-configuration`, `.well-known/webfinger`, and `/oauth/discovery/keys` return configurations relevant across all Cells.

-1. **User info endpoints:**
+5. **User info endpoints:**
    `/userinfo` is authenticated via the access token sent in the `Authorization` header.

+## 3. Implementation Status for Cells 1.0

+OAuth applications are partially available in Cells 1.0 using a best-effort approach, despite two key limitations:

+1. Path-based routing is not yet available
+2. The OAuth applications table cannot be made cluster-wide at this time

+Organization handling in Cells 1.0 works as follows:

+1. The system attempts to determine the `organization_id` from the current_organization data fetched from the OAuth grant page
+2. When current_organization data is not available, the system falls back to using the default organization
+3. For the OAuth resource owner password flow, special handling is required:
+   - The `organization_id` must be specified manually
+   - If not specified, the system will fall back to a default `organization_id`

+This implementation provides basic OAuth functionality while working within current technical constraints.

-## 3. Proposal
+## 4. Future Proposal

-### 3.1.
-Cluster-wide OAuth applications
+### 4.1.
+Cluster-wide OAuth Applications

-OAuth applications are cluster-wide and synchronized across Cells, regardless of whether they exists at the instance, user, project or group owned.
-OAuth access grants, OAuth access tokens, OAuth refresh tokens are scoped to an Organization.
+Once technical limitations are addressed in future versions, OAuth applications should be cluster-wide and synchronized across Cells, regardless of whether they are instance, user, project, or group owned.
+OAuth access grants, OAuth access tokens, and OAuth refresh tokens will be scoped to an Organization.

 Pros:

-- Enables third-party applications to register a single OAuth application per GitLab cluster.
+- Enables third-party applications to register a single OAuth application per GitLab cluster
-- Does not require admins of third-party applications to have visibility into GitLab infrastructure.
+- Does not require admins of third-party applications to have visibility into GitLab infrastructure
-- Preserves existing workflows.
-As an example, VS Code Extension ships with the OAuth App ID hardcoded, simplifying the configuration of the extension for the end user.
+- Preserves existing workflows (e.g., VS Code Extension ships with hardcoded OAuth App ID)

 Cons:

-- More complex as OAuth applications need to be synced across Cells.
+- More complex as OAuth applications need to be synced across Cells
-- Each organization requires different token.
-As an example VS code extension need to store tokens per organization, and special case need to be made for git and docker access
+- Each organization requires a different token, requiring special handling for:
+  - VS Code extension (needs to store tokens per organization)
+  - Git access
+  - Docker access

-## 4. Alternative approaches considered
+## 5. Alternative Approaches Considered

-### 4.1.
-OAuth applications scoped to Cells / Organizations
+### 5.1.
+OAuth Applications Scoped to Cells / Organizations

-OAuth applications, OAuth access grants, OAuth access tokens, OAuth refresh tokens are scoped to an Organization.
+OAuth applications, OAuth access grants, OAuth access tokens, and OAuth refresh tokens would be scoped to an Organization.

 Pros:

-- Less complex as OAuth applications do not need to be synced across Cells.
+- Less complex as OAuth applications do not need to be synced across Cells

 Cons:

-- Third-party applications need to install multiple OAuth applications: one per each Cell.
+- Third-party applications need to install multiple OAuth applications: one per Cell
-- Users of third-party applications need to understand which OAuth application is associated with a specific Cell to grant access.
+- Users need to understand which OAuth application is associated with a specific Cell
-- Admins of third party applications need to have visibility into GitLab infrastructure, and create OAuth applications as new Cells are created.
+- Third-party application admins need visibility into GitLab infrastructure
+- Need to create new OAuth applications as new Cells are created

-### 4.2.
-All OAuth entities are cluster-wide
+### 5.2.
+All OAuth Entities are Cluster-wide

-OAuth applications, OAuth access grants, OAuth access tokens, OAuth refresh tokens are cluster-wide.
+OAuth applications, OAuth access grants, OAuth access tokens, and OAuth refresh tokens would be cluster-wide.

 Pros:

-- Similar to `Cluster-wide OAuth applications` approach, it enables third-party applications to register a single OAuth application per GitLab cluster.
+- Similar to Cluster-wide OAuth applications approach
+- Enables single OAuth application registration per GitLab cluster
-- No special handling required for Git, Docker, and API access credentials.
+- No special handling required for Git, Docker, and API access credentials

 Cons:

-- Routing will not work as OAuth access tokens do not have a clear owning Cell.
+- Routing will not work as OAuth access tokens do not have a clear owning Cell
-- Since OAuth access tokens are short-lived, a significant amount of data needs to be synchronized across Cells.
+- Significant synchronization overhead for short-lived OAuth access tokens across Cells